 Knowledge in pre- and post-conflict situations, conflict resolution and peacemaking, with experience in researching, analysing and writing on political contexts will be strongly favoured.

 Motivated students should send their resume together with an application letter by email to: hrmanager(at)hdcentre.org.

-If you are interested in this position, and meet all of the above-described qualifications, please send your resume (maximum 2 pages) with a short introduction before 16 November 2014 to hrmanager(at)hdcentre.org.
+If you are interested in this position and meet the above described qualifications, please send your resume (maximum 2 pages) with a short cover letter by 7 June 2015 to hrmanager(at)hdcentre.org.